-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 Source: NOAA's National Hurricane Center

-Some scientists have argued against using just wind speed as a metric to determine a storm's severity and potential damage, arguing that other metrics, such as storm surge height or rainfall, could provide better insight into a storm's ferocity.
-However, the National Hurricane Center (NHC) has argued that metrics like storm surges can be hard to predict because local differences in the shape of the ocean floor leading up to the coastline can determine the height of storm surges.
+Some scientists have argued against using just wind speed as a metric to determine a storm's severity and potential damage, arguing that other metrics such as storm surge height or rainfall could provide better insight into a storm's ferocity.
+However, the National Hurricane Center (NHC) has argued that metrics like storm surges can be hard to predict because local differences in the shape of the terrain of the ocean floor leading up to the coastline can determine the height of storm surges.

 Hurricanes, tropical storms and typhoons refer to the same type of storm, but the nomenclature reveals where they form.
-Tropical cyclone refers to any storm that formed 300 miles (482 km) south of the equator (in the South Pacific or Indian Ocean), whereas the same storms are called hurricanes in the Atlatnic or Eastern Pacific Ocean.
+Tropical cyclone refers to any storm that formed 300 miles (482 km) south of the equator, whereas hurricanes are storms formed in the Northeast Pacificand Atlantic, typhoons are tropical storms that form in the Northwest Pacific and cyclone is the term used for storms in the South Pacific and Indian Ocean, according to NOAA's ocean service.

 How hurricanes are named

 Hurricanes initially were named in honor of the feast day for a Catholic saint.
 For instance, Hurricane San Felipe occurred on Sept.
-13, 1876, or the feast day of Saint Philip, according to the National Hurricane Center.
-Hurricanes that struck on the same day would be distinguished by a suffix placed on the later one, Live Science has reported.
+13, 1876, or the feast day of Saint Phillip, according to the National Hurricane Center.
+Hurricanes that struck on the same day would be distinguished by a suffix placed on the later one, Live Science previously reported.
 For example, a storm that struck on Sept.
 13, 1928, was dubbed Hurricane San Felipe II, to distinguish it from the 1876 storm.

-However, by the 1950s, the naming convention had changed and in the U.S., hurricanes were given female names based on the international alphabet, according to the NHC.
-The practice of calling storms by female names was abandoned in 1978.
+However, by the 1950s, the naming convention changed and in the U.S., hurricanes were given female names based on the international alphabet, according to the NHC.
+The practice of calling storms by female names only was abandoned in 1978.

-Despite the seemingly open-ended possibilities, meteorologists do not have free rein in deciding names.
+Despite the seemingly open-ended possibilities, meteorologists do not have free reign in deciding names.
 The World Meteorological Organization (WMO) has a long list of alphabetical storm names that repeats on a six-year cycle.
 The organization aims for clear and simple names.
 Names are in English, Spanish, Dutch and French, to account for the many languages spoken by people potentially affected by hurricanes.

 "Experience shows that the use of short, distinctive given names in written as well as spoken communications is quicker and less subject to error than the older, more cumbersome, latitude-longitude identification methods.
 These advantages are especially important in exchanging detailed storm information between hundreds of widely scattered stations, coastal bases and ships at sea," the organization says on its website.